Satchidanandendra Saraswati: The Method of the Vedanta

 In The Method of the Vedanta.
 A Critical Account of the Advaita Tradition (1989–1997), Satchidanandendra Saraswati gives a critical account of the Advaita tradition.
 Satchidanandendra Saraswati argues that most of post-Shankara Advaita vedanta actually deviates from Shankara, and that only his student Suresvara, who's had little influence, represents Shankara correctly.
-In this view, Shankara's influential student Padmapada misunderstood Shankara, while his views were manitained by the Suresvara school.
+In this view, Shankara's influential student Padmapada misunderstood Shankara, while his views were maintained by the Suresvara school.
 According to Satchidanandendra Sarasvati, "almost all the later Advaitins were influenced by Mandana Misra and Bhaskara."